 CoinSpot Tax Reporting

-TokenTax connects to CoinSpot for easy crypto-currency trade tracking and tax filing.
+TokenTax imports CoinSpot data for easy cryptocurrency trade tracking and tax filing.

 Need to figure out your crypto taxes?
 Get help for calculating cryptocurrency tax.